 The academic administrator conducts reference checks for the selected candidate(s) and sends them to the President and Director of Employment Services for review.

+The Employment Equity Facilitator completes the Record of Interview and Candidate Selection Process form indicating which applicants did not meet minimum qualifications, which applicants were not invited to and which applicants attended initial and final oral interviews, and the candidate(s) selected.
+The College President signs the form and forwards the original form to the Human Resources Department.

 Upon review of the selected candidate’s references and any other pertinent material, the Director of Employment Services or designee notifies the President, Vice President, and Dean, that an official employment offer may be extended.

-The College President authorizes the academic administrator to extend an offer of employment.

-The Screening Committee Facilitator completes the Record of Interview and Candidate Selection Process form indicating which applicants did not meet minimum qualifications, which applicants were not invited to and which applicants attended initial and final oral interviews, and the candidate(s) selected.
-The College President signs the form and forwards the original form to the Human Resources Department.

-The Screening Committee Facilitator forwards all screening files, forms, and related notes and records to the Human Resources Department.
+The Employment Equity Facilitator forwards all screening files, forms, and related notes and records to the Human Resources Department.

 See: